ruslanadilgereev/firebase_flutter_agent/green_thumb_cloud_next_25/server/example-server-flow.md

 Notice the lack of a "ref" property on the "toolResponse".
 Gemini doesn't provide a "ref" as of 2025-03-05, but it should in the future.
-If the ref is provided in the source toolReponse, make sure to include it in the response.
+If the ref is provided in the source `toolResponse`, make sure to include it in the response.

 ```json
 {